Flame: Simplifying Topology Extension in Federated Learning: Conclusion

 \section{Conclusion}

-In this paper we introduce \sys, a system that enables composability and extensibility for federated learning topologies, thus providing support for \flops tasks.
-It relies on logical TAG representation of physical topology that exposes new capability to explicitly specialize the behavior and configuration of individual components in any learning system.
-Its programming model facilitates easy extensions without requiring any modification on its core library.
+We introduce \sys, a system that enables composability and extensibility for federated learning topologies.
+It relies on a logical TAG representation of the physical topology that exposes new capability to explicitly specialize the behavior and configuration of individual components in any learning system.
+Its programming model facilitates easy extensions without requiring any modification of its core library.
 It also provides basic support that makes it possible to deal with heterogeneous deployment environments.
-We open sourced the system to help researchers and developers build FL applications in modular fashion and accelerate the progress of federated learning.